Global INNOVATORS’ CHALLENGE

 All entrants must keep details of their competition entry confidential until the winners are announced.

-All entrants acknowledge that during the presentations other finalist teams may observe their presentation.
-All entrants must keep details of the other competition entrant’s projects and ideas confidential except where agreed otherwise with that competition entrant.
+All entrants acknowledge that during the presentations other finalist teams may not observe their presentations.

 DATA PROTECTION AND PUBLICITY